google.com, pub-8762020889038305, DIRECT, f08c47fec0942fa0 Anaemia Skip to main content

 Anaemia can be caused by a variety of factors, ranging from dietary deficiencies to underlying health conditions.
 One of the most common causes is a lack of iron in the diet.
 Iron is essential for the production of hemoglobin, and a deficiency can lead to a decrease in the number of red blood cells.

-Another common cause of anaemia is a lack of vitamin B12 or folic acid.
+Another common cause of anemia is a lack of vitamin B12 or folic acid.
 These vitamins play a crucial role in the production of red blood cells, and their deficiency can impair the body's ability to generate an adequate supply.

-In some cases, anaemia may be a result of chronic diseases such as kidney disease, cancer, or autoimmune disorders.
+In some cases, anemia may be a result of chronic diseases such as kidney disease, cancer, or autoimmune disorders.
 These conditions can interfere with the body's ability to produce or utilize red blood cells, leading to a decrease in oxygen-carrying capacity.

 Symptoms of Anaemia

-The symptoms of anaemia can vary depending on the severity of the condition and the underlying cause.
+The symptoms of anemia can vary depending on the severity of the condition and the underlying cause.
 Common symptoms include fatigue, weakness, shortness of breath, and pale skin.
 Some people may also experience dizziness, headaches, and an increased heart rate.

 In severe cases, anaemia can lead to more serious complications, such as chest pain, irregular heartbeats, and organ damage.
 It's important to seek medical attention if you're experiencing symptoms of anaemia or if you have been diagnosed with the condition.